ABOUT CAROLE SARGENT

-I'm Carole Sargent, and I founded Academic Authors to take my work at Georgetown to a national level.
-I lead faculty members and other research scholars to understand how valuable their individual intellectual contributions actually are to scholarly publishing.
-Through a surprisingly clear process, I inspire authors to move out of supplicant mode, and transition naturally into attitudes of peaceful strength and confidence.
-The result is a radical re-imagining of the faculty-publisher relationship that benefits everyone and results in more peer-reviewed journal articles and university press books accepted at the very highest level.
+I founded Academic Authors as a 501c3 nonprofit to lead faculty members and other research scholars to understand how valuable your individual intellectual contributions actually are to scholarly publishing.
+Through a comfortingly clear process, I inspire scholars to move out of supplicant mode, and transition naturally into attitudes of peaceful strength and confidence.
+The result is a re-imagining of the faculty-publisher relationship that benefits everyone and results in more peer-reviewed journal articles and university press books accepted at the very highest level.

-My scholars learn to slip by obstacles as they discover their true intellectual communities, ones usually hiding just beyond that last un-knocked-upon door.
+Faculty learn how essential their unique perspectives -- including gender, race, socio-economics, regionality, nationality, religion, and much more -- are in the publishing world.
+You'll learn to slip by obstacles as you discover your true intellectual communities, ones usually hiding just beyond that last un-knocked-upon door.

-Because of my early hard knocks and inspiring backstory, I relate in a down-to-earth way with scholars facing all sorts of challenges such as two-city academic couples, parents of children with special needs, and scholars living with disability.
-Working with me, authors learn to identify the spirit inside themselves that brought them to the pursuit of a doctorate in the first place.
-By understanding who they are and what their ideas are worth, they’ll leave my courses with a fresh perspective: that they and their ideas are precious and irreplaceable, and when framed properly, they are absolute gold to editors.
-In her seminars, scholars learn the best paths to tenure or promotion at their individual institutions and they see their work as part of a larger story: one that can only thrive with their input offered with assurance, clarity, and appreciation of an artfully well-shared conversation.
+As an adult returning college student, my struggles and eventual academic success now form the most popular aspects of my seminars.
+I have a heart for anyone who feels like a late-blooming rose!
+Because of early hard knocks and a just-folks backstory, I relate to people facing all sorts of challenges including emerging scholars from under-served communities, two-city academic couples, parents of children with special needs, and scholars living with disability.
+My authors learn to identify the spirit inside themselves that brought them to the pursuit of a doctorate in the first place.
+By understanding who they are and what their contributions are worth, they’ll leave my courses with a fresh perspective: that they and their ideas are precious and irreplaceable, and when framed properly, they are absolute gold to editors.
+In my seminars, scholars learn to see their work as part of a larger story: one that can only thrive with their input offered with assurance, clarity, and appreciation of well-shared conversation.

-You can learn more about how your interests might fit with my focus by reading my LinkedIn biography.
+Learn how your interests might fit with this focus by reading more on this LinkedIn profile: https://www.linkedin.com/in/publishingadvising/